 However, writing is something I enjoy and I intend to get this ship back sailing again.

 This summer I have been involved in a great project in the North West of my native Ireland.
-Myself and a friend convinced another friend to run some workshops on the journey that is involved in a process we ended up terming ‘Sheltermaking’.
+We’re even bringing it to Waterford for one event.
+Myself and a friend convinced our friend Peter Cowman from the Living Architecture Centre to run some workshops on the journey that is involved in a process we ended up terming ‘Sheltermaking’.
 By Sheltermaking we simply mean the process of creating a shelter within which we are free to realize a project or dream.
 The shelter itself could be the dream, the use of the shelter (e.g as a studio, or house) could be the end dream, or the process of creation of the shelter could be the dream.
 I think for me it has always been the latter.

 The so-called ‘Housing crisis’ in Ireland today is very real, as it increasingly is in many parts of the world.
 To someone struggling to afford housing, the market is a lonely and alienating force.
 All metrics, and transactions, clients, and landlords, and status.